LitchfieldOperating IntelligenceWhat Monday morning looks like when the Spirit of Hard Work runs on a system the distillery has curated and owns.

 This preview uses real public data where available (CT permits, federal shipping rules) and clearly-labeled illustrations everywhere else.
 Nothing here connects to Litchfield's distributor, Shopify, BevMax, or AnyRoad data — those connections are what an approved engagement unlocks.
 Every claim is sourced.

-Three things that move the sale price.
+Three things that Increase the Value of LD.

-An owned account asset that transfers
+An owned account asset that compounds

 Concentration risk going down, not up